Mosawo: History

 Mosawo was originally a member of a baseball club and wanted to become a professional baseball player.
 He was forced to give up due to an injury.
 Mosawo stated that Shota Shimizu inspired him to be a singer when he saw him on TV when he was in his first year in middle school, In an interview with PIA, he admires Shota's "way of having his own worldview that isn't influenced by the people around him".
 He founded a music club and played guitar and vocals where they played cover songs of Radwimps and One Ok Rock.

 In 2017, Mosawo started uploading song covers on YouTube with him singing and playing guitars.
 At the same time, he also uploaded it on Twitter and began collaborating with other users on the karaoke app named nana.

 In March 2020, Mosawo posted a single phrase of "Gyutto" on TikTok.
 The song grew in popularity, the original video accumulated more than 200,000 likes, and comments, and many people commented that they wanted to see Mosawo become a singer.
 It was used in more than 30,000 videos and accumulated 300 million views on TikTok.
 Mosawo released his first single, "Gyutto", digitally in July 2020.

 Mosawo's single "Aitai" was released in October 2020.
 In September 2021, he release another single "Koiiro", and inspired by the manga A Sign of Affection.
 In November of the same year, his song "Caramel" was used as the opening theme for the Japanese drama My Beautiful Man.

 In October 2022, Mosawo performed the theme song of the Japanese drama series Piece of Cake entitled "Halleluyah".
 In December of the same year, he releases his first album "Koi no Uta" containing his previous songs.

 On January 16, 2023, Mosawo held his first ever live performance at WWW in Tokyo, following that he also held performances in Nagoya and Osaka in May of that year.
 In March of the same year, he performed the song "Brownie" for the commercial for Nōkō Choco Brownies.

+He went into hiatus for a year and a half until June 2025, and at the same time, revealed his face to the public.